 Jane Linde Capistran is Instructor of Violin and Viola at Concordia College in Moorhead.
-She also conducts the Concordia College Symphonia, one of two full orchestras on campus.
-In addition, she is the conductor of the Fargo-Moorhead Area Senior High Youth Symphony, and pops conductor of the Fargo-Moorhead Symphony.
-In 2005, Jane received the Master Teacher: Studio Award from MNSOTA, and in 2007 was named the North Dakota String Teacher of the Year.
+She also conducts the Concordia College Symphonia, the Fargo-Moorhead Area Senior High Youth Symphony, and is Associate Conductor of the Fargo-Moorhead Symphony.
+In 2005, Jane received the Master Teacher: Studio Award from MNSOTA.